parinfer/parstager/README.md

 ## Example

-When working on teams that don’t use Parinfer, diffs can’t be quite large.
+When working on teams that don’t use Parinfer, diffs can be quite large.
 Parstager helps me isolate diffs to only the functions which I have changed:

 <table>
 <thead>